bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 However Android support _is not_ ready yet.
 There are issues with how we manage render contexts that must be resolved that sometimes break rendering at startup and _always_ break rendering when apps are minimized.
 Audio also doesn't work yet.

+Here is the `load_gltf` Bevy example running on my Pixel 6:

 ![android](android.png)

 That being said, this is an important step forward, as Bevy developers can now build, deploy, (and in some cases test) Bevy apps on Android!